nosas/blog/toonvision/classification/article.md

 ToonVision is my personal computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
 The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem within the game where the bots progress through the game together.

-In later articles, we'll dive into image segmentation and object detection.
-For now, let's focus on real-time classification.

-This article covers ...
+This article covers binary classification of Toons and Cogs.

-- Binary classification: Toon vs Cog
-- Multiclass classification: Cog suits (4 unique suits) and Cog names (32 unique names)
+The following article will cover multiclass classification of Cog suits (4 unique suits) and Cog names (32 unique names).

 After reading this article, we'll have a better understanding of...